Allen Harris, CEPA, CBVS, CVB, CEO & Chief Investment Officer

 In the late 1990s, Stacey made the jump to money management when she joined Dion Money Management, based in Williamstown, MA, and opened their first branch office in Naples, Florida.
 Founding Berkshire Money Management in 2001 came as an obvious next step.

 Aside from working at BMM, Stacey has another passion, animal rescue.
-She is a board member and volunteer for two non-profit organizations: New England Basset Hound Rescue, which finds homes for orphaned and abandoned canines of the basset breed, and Animal D.R.E.A.M.S., a TNR (Trap, Neuter, Return) organization that helps the feral and stray cats of Berkshire County.
+She was a board member and volunteer for New England Basset Hound Rescue, which finds homes for orphaned and abandoned canines of the basset breed, and is now a board member and volunteer for Animal D.R.E.A.M.S., a TNR (Trap, Neuter, Return) organization that helps the feral and stray cats of Berkshire County.
+Both are non-profit organizations.

 Zack is a “once in a lifetime” employee.
 Horatio Alger has nothing on him.
 Commonly referred to as “Zack of all trades,” this young man is equally at home with a screwdriver or pen in hand.